 - Applying for a Dun & Bradstreet D-U-N-S number, which can be used to track your business credit score

 After you’ve found financing for your business, managing your cash can be equally challenging.
-Payment software provider WePay found 41% of U.S. small businesses struggle with cash flow problems on an annual basis.
+This is another one of the challenges (and opportunities) of small businesses.

-It’s important to take steps to avoid cash-flow crunches:
+It’s important to take steps such as these to avoid cash-flow crunches: